akashn-1412/INDIAN_CRIME_REPORT/README.md

 # Crime Data Generation and Power BI Dashboard Project

-This project generates synthetic crime data for India and provides instructions for creating a Power BI dashboard using the generated data.
+This project generates synthetic crime data for India and provides instructions for creating a Power BI dashboard using the generated data.<br>
 **Project Structure**
 ```

 crime-data-project/
 │
 ├── data/
-│   ├── synthetic_crime_data_india.csv    # The generated dataset
+│   ├── crime_data_india.csv    # The generated dataset
 │
 ├── notebooks/
 │   ├── crime_data_generation.ipynb       # The Jupyter notebook